pharo-ide/Calypso/Calypso-NavigationModel.package/ClyQuery.class/README.md

 - withScope: aScope, it returnes similar query but with different scope
 - withScopeOf: newBasisObjects, it returns similar query with scope of different basis
+- restrictedByScope: aScope, it returnes similar query with similar scope restricted by basis of given scope.
 - filtereBy: anItemFilter, it returns wrapper query which filters original query result using given filter

 My subclasses must implement several methods: